Ok then. You have done your research.

 I think the BMS still protects for under and over voltages.
 But, as I understand, the BMS cannot pass the current through.
 I see that you’ve taken offense at my believing that a BMS with MOSFETs is the only way to protect lithium cells, and maybe you are correct, but the more I read it may be the easiest way, but I’m not convinced it is the only way.
 I do not think that EVs current runs through the BMS.
 I have a friend who is a retired electrical engineer and part time genius.
 I may pose it to him, though I doubt golf carts are in his bailiwick.
 Maybe he knows about them and has some general information.
 But I won’t bother you with it as I can see that you don’t take disagreement well.
 I appreciate your input.
 It is helping me get closer to the truth.

 Not offended.
-I’m just looking for a battery way to explain.
+I’m just looking for a better way to explain.
 It doesn’t matter if the disconnect means is mosfets or contact relay.
 Only that when battery is in a bad state, output can be disconnected.
 Using the existing main contactor is a viable method, but it does not open the complete circuit.
 During long storage battery can continue to drain through auxiliary circuits.
 Dc converter etc.

 To overcome this you could use a second output relay.
 But why?
 That is doing the same function as mosfets.
 Switching battery output off.